-- If Improved New Device Behavior Detection is enabled for your org, sign-in activity from a device using a browser without an HTTP cookie is treated as a new device with limited accuracy.
+- Sign-in activity from a device using a browser without an HTTP cookie is treated as a new device, but with limited accuracy.

 Trusted applications are responsible for identifying devices as part of new device detection.

-- Sign-in activity from a device is identified as a new device when the unique identifier is not sent by a trusted application.
+- Sign-in activity is identified as coming from a new device when a trusted application doesn't send the unique identifier.

 To learn how to generate a unique identifier, see Device fingerprint best practices.